piezosystemjena/PiSoWorks/README.md

 poetry publish -r test-pypi
 ```

 ### Building a Standalone Executable with PyInstaller

+Before you build the executable or the installer you need to update the `VERSION` file that
+contains the version information that is extracted from Git and used by the application
+and by the installer.
+To update the `VERSION` file you need to run the `generate_version`

 You can create a standalone executable of PySoWorks using PyInstaller.

 Make sure PyInstaller is installed in your environment, normally this
-is done by `poetry install` as a dev dpendency.
+is done by `poetry install` as a dev dependency.

-Build the executable using the provided spec file:
+Build the executable using the provided spec file using this command.

 ```shell
 poetry run pyinstaller --clean --log-level=DEBUG pysoworks.spec